A perturbation theory for the Anderson model: Introduction

 The stationary reduced density matrix is determined by solving the quantum master equation in the stationary limit:

 The operator $H_\odot$ is the Hamiltonian of the isolated dot.
 It is diagonal in the introduced states of the quantum dot: $H_\odot (a) = E_a a$, where $E_a$ is the eigenenergy of the state $a = 0, \sigma, 2$.
-The object $K(\lambda = 0)$ is the ``density matrix kernel''; its structure is very similar to that of the current kernel and, initially, it is a function of the time; application of the Laplace transform to $K(t)$ and the limit $\lambda \to 0$ yield $K(\lambda = 0)$.
+The object $K(\lambda = 0)$ is the density matrix kernel; its structure is analogous to that of the current kernel and, at first, it is obtained as a function of the time; application of the Laplace transform to $K(t)$ and the limit $\lambda \to 0$ yield $K(\lambda = 0)$.

-A possible approach to the problem of determining the current is perturbation theory: One can introduce a coupling parameter which expresses the strength of the tunneling coupling and consider the kernels and finally also the current as a function of this parameter.
-Then one calculates the Taylor series of ``$I(w)$'' in $w = 0$ up to an order $z$ as high as possible.
-The resulting polynomial $I^{(z)}(w)$ of degree $z$ is a function about which one can hope that it is a good approximation for $I(w)$ in the case of small values of $w$.
+A possible approach to the problem of determining the current is perturbation theory: Introduce a coupling parameter which expresses the strength of the tunneling coupling and consider the kernels and finally the current $I(w)$ as a function of this parameter.
+Calculate the Taylor series of $I(w)$ in $w = 0$ up to an order $z$ as high as possible.
+The resulting polynomial $I^{(z)}(w)$ of degree $z$ can be expected to be a good approximation for $I(w)$ in the case of small values of $w$.
 Since the current is calculated via the kernels, it is natural to try to obtain the Taylor series of the current by calculation of the Taylor expansions of the kernels.
+Indeed, the kernels are analytic in the coupling parameter $w$ around $w=0$, and the Taylor expansion of the current is obtained from the corresponding expansions of the kernels.

-The relation to Ref. \cite{Kern12} is that in this work approximations for the kernels of a different kind were calculated: They are not perturbative since they are not Taylor expansions.
-The contributions to the kernels are given by what we call diagrams.
-All diagrams within a special class of diagrams which we refer to as the ``DSO'' were summed up.
-This class contains diagrams of all orders.
-The diagram selection has also been discussed in Ref. \cite{Koller12}.
-Moreover, e.g. in Ref. \cite{König96}, another diagram selection called the {\em resonant tunneling approximation} (RTA) has been used.
+The same basic theory has been applied in Ref. \cite{Kern epjb} in a non-perturbative way.
+All contributions to the kernels can be represented by diagrams.
+Although diagrams of all orders have been calculated, the summation remained incomplete, since only diagrams within a selection called the {\em dressed second order} (DSO) were taken into account.
+The diagram selection has also been discussed in Ref. \cite{Koller_Diss, Koller12}.
+Moreover, and much earlier, e.g. in Ref. \cite{König96}, another diagram selection called the {\em resonant tunneling approximation} (RTA) has been used.
+All DSO diagrams are contained in the RTA selection.